|

 Yes.

-NS Basic for Palm provides full double character support.
+NS Basic/Palm provides full double character support.

-NS Basic for Palm is
+NS Basic/Palm is

 available in a Japanese